 Upon graduating from UC with honors in 1950, Schumann was hired to direct the choral program and teach voice at Southwestern Junior College, now Southwestern Adventist University, in Texas.
 Even though the school enrollment was mostly academy students, he was able to produce a sophisticated choral sound.
 He renamed the a cappella choir the Mizpah Choraliers which, under his leadership, enjoyed a reputation for excellence and set a standard in performance that subsequent directors sought to emulate.

 Schumann gave a highly praised presentation of the Messiah in his final year at SJC.
 One of his voice students, Maurita (Bunny) Phillips (later Thornburgh), who would subsequently enjoy a distinguished international performing career, was the contralto soloist in this performance.

 In 1953 his alma mater, Campion Academy, invited him to direct its choral vocal program and chair the music department.
 He welcomed the opportunity to return to Colorado, a region of the country he knew and regarded as home.
-For the next fourteen years, Schumann ran a stellar choral program that inspired the students and got rave reviews from audiences.
+For the next fourteen years, Schumann ran a stellar choral program that inspired the students such as Jerry Patton, later a member of the King's Heralds Quartet, and got rave reviews from audiences.

 He chose his music carefully from the great choral masterpieces and worked for ultimate perfection and musical nuance.
 He urged the students to open their mouths and sing from the gut or solar plexus and the result was a rich resonant sound that rivaled the sound of college and university ensembles.